The Problem

 end

-In the end, I've come to prefer using or statements.
-Using the #any? statement makes it more likely that bugs may sneak in undetected if the writer of the code or the reviewer are familiar with this nuance or if tests aren't written to catch the condition.
-Keeping it simple by using or statements is more clear and not subject to language-specific nuance.
+In the end, I've come to prefer using || statements.
+Using #any? here makes it more likely that bugs may sneak in if the writer or reviewer is unfamiliar with this nuance, or if tests do not cover the condition.
+Keeping it simple with || is clearer and avoids this language-specific gotcha.